SeanHallahan/coffee-api/README.md

-# Coffe Shop Api, with order edit and delete function.
+# Coffee Shop Api, with order edit and delete function.

 For fourth year of my degree in Computing in the National College of Ireland (NCI) I apart of my Software Devlopment specialization will have to create my own API.